QQcodee/evolution-api/docs/webhook-buffering.md

     { /* message 2 */ },
     { /* message 3 */ }
   ],
-  "count": 3,           // Number of messages in this batch "isBuffered": true,   // Indicates this is a buffered webhook call "date_time": "2025-08-19T18:00:00.000Z"
+  "count": 3,           // Number of messages in this batch (typically up to 10 by default) "isBuffered": true,   // Indicates this is a buffered webhook call "date_time": "2025-08-19T18:00:00.000Z"
 }